BrowserBox/BrowserBox/README.md

 If you want to see a demo of that in action, check out: [https://quarantines.site](https://quarantines.site)

 These APIs support the full package include secure document viewing.
+[Use the SDK](https://github.com/dosyago/browsergap.js)

 ## Who uses this for free?